anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 >    XML:
 >    : N/A, the requested URI is an XML namespace.

+This reference should be updated to point to this document.

 ## The YANG Module Names Registry

 This document registers two YANG module in the "YANG Module Names" registry {{RFC6020}}.

-IANA is asked to registrar the following:
+IANA has registred the following:

 > {:compact}
 >   name: